Poison-Cluster/poison-cluster/README.md

 ###  Steinbuss & Böhm (2021) – Generating Artificial Outliers in the Absence of Genuine Ones: A Survey

 Steinbuss and Böhm (2021) provide an in-depth overview of how artificial outliers can be generated in situations where real anomalies aren’t available—something common in unsupervised learning tasks.
 They break down the different methods into clear categories, including simple uniform sampling, techniques based on distribution modeling, and more advanced approaches like adversarial generation using GANs.
 The paper discusses practical use cases such as converting unsupervised problems into supervised ones, fine-tuning one-class classifiers, and running exploratory analyses.
 Through a series of experiments, they show that the effectiveness of these methods can vary widely depending on the dataset.
 The survey offers a helpful framework for choosing the right method and includes a decision-making guide for applying these techniques in practice.

+### Im et al. (2020) – Fast Noise Removal for K-Means Clustering

+Im et al. (2020) address one of K-Means clustering's major weaknesses: its sensitivity to noise and outliers.
+The authors propose a simple yet effective greedy algorithm that removes noise points before clustering begins.
+Their method iteratively selects and eliminates samples that contribute the most to the total clustering cost, resulting in a cleaner dataset for the K-Means algorithm to process.
+The paper provides both theoretical guarantees and empirical results showing that the noise-removal step significantly improves clustering quality, especially on datasets with heavy-tailed noise or adversarial contamination.
+This work is particularly useful for preprocessing in real-world scenarios where noise is inevitable, offering a computationally efficient solution to improve clustering robustness.

+### Ran et al. (2021) – A Novel K-Means Clustering Algorithm with a Noise Algorithm for Capturing Urban Hotspots

+Ran et al. (2021) present an enhanced version of the traditional K-Means algorithm that integrates a noise-handling module to better detect dense areas—specifically urban hotspots.
+The method combines noise filtering with adaptive centroid initialization, allowing the algorithm to automatically determine the number of clusters and avoid convergence on local minima.
+Unlike standard K-Means, this variant identifies and separates noisy or low-density points before performing clustering, leading to more stable and interpretable results.
+Their experiments, applied to urban spatial data, demonstrate superior performance in hotspot detection and reduced sensitivity to initialization and outliers.
+The paper is especially relevant for geospatial analytics and smart city applications where cluster clarity is crucial.